 - Scrollbars are never displayed, although the element can still be scrolled if the element's content overflows.

 - "Traditional" scrollbars are displayed if the element's content overflows.
 "Traditional" scrollbars don't auto-hide and never overlap the element's content.
-Accordingly, the dimensions of the layout area for the content are reduced by the girth of the scrollbar(s).
+Accordingly, the dimensions of the layout area for the content are reduced by the width (for vertical scrollbars) or height (for horizontal scrollbars) of the scrollbar(s).

 - Auto-hiding scrollbars are used if the element's content overflows.
 Auto-hiding scrollbars are displayed during scrolling or shortly after the pointer interacts with the page, and are hidden shortly after scrolling and pointer interaction stops.
 When they are visible, auto-hiding scrollbars overlap the element's content.